 Featured Niche Product!!... if you remember "the BBC Micro", you may well be much amused by the offerings of http://www.bbcmicrogames.com/... which includes Elite!
 (Although I haven't tried THAT yet, I've tried others.
 BBCMicroGames talks about various emulators which are out there, but recommends the one from http://mkw.me.uk/beebem/, which is SUPERB!
 If you want to experience, or give others the experience of home computing in the 1980s, that is well worth a visit.
 Amazingly accurate... font the same, the slight delay as letters appear, even the NOISES faithfully reproduced!
 Backing store is emulated with virtual disks on your modern hard drive.
 Many classic BBC games available already converted for modern backing store.
 A tremendous achievement by all of those concerned...
 AND FREE!
 They don't even clutter their pages with ads, (like my Google Ads bar... but I hope I may claim to be restrained in this area!)

-My thanks to www.computershopper.co.uk/ magazine for bringing the above to my attention, July 2012.
-While I continue my subscription mainly on simple momentum, a gem like this from time to time always stays my "cancel it" hand.
-The web is great for many things, but you can't beat a team of editors scouring the web for things that are worth your time... and safe.
+My thanks to https://www.computershopper.co.uk magazine (That's mere text, not a link, because it drives you to a "subscribe!" page, and I don't do links for marketers) for bringing the above to my attention, July 2012.
+While I continue my subscription (3/19, and counting) at least looking at every page, every issue.
+The web is great for many things, but you can't beat a team of editors scouring the web for things that are worth your time... and tested for safety.

 If you want to try to kindle a new wave of enthusiasm for programming... an effort I would applaud... then accept the "need" for a PC of some sort in front of each learner.
 All of the ingredients of the school and hobbyist programming boom of the 1980s are still available... without the "joys" of audio tape backing store, etc, etc.

-Office suite- OpenOffice: Pride of place must go to the WONDERFUL Open Office.
+Office suite- OpenOffice: In any page about free software, pride of place must go to the WONDERFUL Open Office.
 (If you already know about Open Office, you can skip this section.)
-Before you think this is just a bit of geek-itis, note that the state of Massachusetts, for example, is dumping Microsoft Office and going over to OpenOffice.
+Before you think this is just a bit of geek-itis, note that the state of Massachusetts, for example, was, years ago, going to dump Microsoft Office; going to go over to OpenOffice.
 They are not the only "major league" players to have taken that decision.
+(I can't say that I've followed the story in recent years.
+It was my understanding that the decision had been taken.

 OpenOffice gives you an excellent....